 Blue Cash Preferred® Card from American Express Review

 First off, you'll get a sweet $150 cash back bonus after spending $1,000 on the card in the first 3 months.
-And the card offers great everyday cash back too - you'll earn 6% back at supermarkets - the highest cash back rate we've seen, making the Blue Cash Preferred® Card from American Express a terrific choice for anyone who spends a significant amount on groceries.
-Additionally, commuters and others can take advantage of the generous 3% on gas, and shoppers everywhere will appreciate an unlimited 3% back at select department stores like JCP, Kohls, Macys, Sears and Nordstrom.
-All other purchases will earn a standard 1% cash back.
+And the card offers great everyday cash back too, as you'll get 10% back at U.S. restaurants during the first 6 months you have the card, up to a $200 cash back maximum.
+You'll also earn 6% back at supermarkets - the highest ongoing cash back rate we've seen, making the Blue Cash Preferred® Card from American Express a terrific choice for anyone who spends a significant amount on groceries.
+Additionally, commuters and others can take advantage of the generous 3% on gas (no spending cap), and shoppers everywhere will appreciate 3% back (no cap) at select department stores like JCP, Kohls, Macys, Sears and Nordstrom.
+All other purchases will earn a standard 1% cash back with no cap.

 Blue Cash Preferred's 12-month 0% introductory APR on purchases and balance transfers is great way to save money on interest fees for over a year.
 With this no-interest APR you can make purchases now and pay absolutely zero interest for 12 months.
 You can also transfer your balances from other high-APR cards to this one, taking advantage of the 0% APR to pay down your balance and save some money on interest fees.
 There is a 3% balance transfer fee, but depending on how much interest you're currently paying and how much it might cost you to transfer your balance to this card it could be worth it.